 With the fast jump from PAX 2 to the PAX 3, why no PAX 4?
 It has been over 4 years and there is no new PAX 4 Vaporizer release in sight.
 So let’s do what we came to do and explore why we probably won’t get a PAX 4 drop anytime soon.

 One issue is the cannabis vaporizer technology itself.
 The basic fundamentals to vaping cannabis, CBD, Hemp, etc.are not super complex.
 Therefore legacy vaporizers aren’t going to be much different in what they give out in vapor quality compared to their newer counterparts.
 Their newer counterparts may have more conveniences but that doesn’t constitute the need to throw out your current model PAX which is working great.

 Another possibility is that Game theory was taking place in the beginning.
 If Arizer releases a new vaporizer which hurts PAX sales, then PAX must move quick to release an even newer vaporizer.
-The leading brands could have been pumping out newer model vaporizers for the sake of capturing the attention and thus greater sales.
-This would make sense as we have seen the new releases taper off a bunch from a few years back when they were much more prevalent.Now we are seeing more companies get in the fray, but not so much new models thereafter.
+The leading brands could have been pumping out newer model vaporizers for the sake of being the hot new vape on the block, capturing attention and thus a sales spike.
+This is exactly what we saw with the Mighty+ release.
+Many customers traded in their old Mighty for the newer Mighty+ despite is not being much different.

 PAX Era | A Vape Pen Shining Star